pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

            Hash_Long: time for 10000:  3910  3901  3887: 2572.7 frames/sec
       Hash_LongPoint: time for 10000:  2340  2254  2243: 4458.3 frames/sec

 This proves our theory.
-The version using `long` with the original hash code is much faster than the `Long`-based version and a little bit faster than the original one.
+The version using `long` with the original hash function is much faster than the `Long`-based version and a little bit faster than the original one.

 How good are your hash codes?
 -----------------------------

 Finally, we arrived at the main topic of the article: the hash codes.
-Very few programmers fine-tune their hash codes, usually relying on default implementations, or on those that intuitively seem good.
-And, as we have just seen, the choice of hash code has significant impact on performance (50% slowdown in our case).
+Very few programmers fine-tune their hash functions, usually relying on default implementations, or on those that intuitively seem good.
+And, as we have just seen, the choice of a hash function has significant impact on performance (50% slowdown in our case).
 Why?

-**Java** uses classic hash map structure, which features an array of certain big enough size, with a direct mapping of hash codes to positions in this array, called slots.
-Typically the hash value is divided by the array size and a remainder is used as an index.
+**Java** uses a classic hash map structure, which features an array of a certain "big enough" size and a direct mapping of hash codes to positions in this array, called slots.
+Typically the hash value is divided by the array size and the remainder is used as an index.
 This is how the `HashTable` was implemented.
-In `HashMap` the array size is chosen as a power of two, so the division operation is saved and replaced with a bitwise `AND` -- the required number of lowest bits is taken.
+In `HashMap` the array size is always a power of two, so the division operation is replaced with a bitwise `AND` -- the required number of lowest bits is taken.
-It would be great to develop a hash function, which, provided that the number of elements is less than the array size, mapped them all to different array indices.
-Perhaps, this can be achieved in some special cases, but hardly in our case (and definitely not in general case).
-This means that hash collisions must be processed.
-That's why data elements are kept in entry objects, several such objects per slot.
-The simplest, and most common, way to keep these objects is a linked list, growing from the array elements, but **Java 8** uses binary trees for long chains (above 8 elements).
+It would be great to develop a hash function, which, provided that the number of elements is less than the array size, would map them all to different slots.
+Perhaps, this can be achieved in some special cases, but not in the general-purpose implementation.
+This means that such implementation must deal with hash collisions.
+A classic hash map does that by storing more than one entry per slot in some data collection.
+The simplest, and most offen used for that purpose, collection is a linked list, growing from the array elements -- this is what **Java 7** uses. **Java 8** introduces a change: it uses binary trees for long chains (eight elements and more).
-We'll concentrate on **Java 7** for now (most of findings are also applicable to **Java 8**, since chains of 8 and more elements are a pathological case).
+We'll concentrate on **Java 7** for now (most of findings are also applicable to **Java 8**, since chains of eight and more elements are a pathological case).

-Each insert operation requires full traversal of the entire list, and so does each unsuccessful lookup.
+Each insert operation requires a full traversal of the entire list for the given slot, and so does each unsuccessful lookup.
 An average successful lookup requires traversal of half the list.
-In short, the number of entries looked at is roughly proportional to the average length of the list, which equals to the number of elements in the hash table divided by the number of non-empty slots.
+In short, the number of inspected entries is roughly proportional to the average length of the list, which equals the number of elements in the hash table divided by the number of non-empty slots.
 So we need the hash function to spread values evenly across the array.
-Both above hash functions would work well if `x` and `y` values were truly random 32-bit numbers.
-This is not, however, our case.
-Some hash functions are better for our case than others.
+The above hash functions would both work well if `x` and `y` values were truly random 32-bit numbers.
+However, our co-ordinates, as most real life values, are not random; they follow some patterns, and hash functions may react badly to those patterns.
+This means that some hash functions may be much better than the other ones for specific tasks, one example of which we have just seen.

-The full hash value is kept in each entry.
-When traversing a chain, the hash map implementation checks it first, only calling `equals()` on objects if hashes are equal.
+The full hash value is kept in each hash map entry.
+When traversing a chain, the hash map implementation checks it first, only calling `equals()` on objects if their hashes are equal.
 As a result, a full hash collision (where two hash values are equal) is worse than a partial collision (where two hashes are different but still fall into the same slot), although both reduce performance.

-**Java 7** uses a technique to reduce the number of partial collisions.
+**Java 7** employs the following technique to reduce the number of partial collisions.
 The `HashMap` does not directly use the lowest bits of a hash code.
 It first applies some additional bit manipulations:

 {% highlight Java %}